ClementNerma/Rave/docs/books/hybrid.md

 println!(hero); // Prints: "John"
 ```

-Note that pointers can be made on members or properties, like this:
+Here, because the reference is mutable, we can write the referred's value, still using the `*` symbol.
+That's the "extended assignment syntax" we were talking about sooner.

+Note that, because references work on entity (that are not limited to _declared_ assignable entities but also _implicit_ assignable entities, like an object's property), pointers can also be made on a class' or a structure's member:

 ```sn
 let hero = {